beg1shev/AI_ass2/README.md

-# Producing image from scratch based on the input image using evolutionary algorithm.
+# Evolutionary algorithm for image generation.

 This project is the part of the course Introduction to Artificial Intelligence in Innopolis University.